-Home Repairs Assistance (Discretionary)
+Home Repairs Assistance (Discretionary) - This Grant is No Longer Available

 Under the Regulatory Reform Order Councils can also make provision to assist residents with urgent repairs although these grants are not statutory.
 Redbridge Council allocates grant funding in recognition that often small amounts of funding can prevent an unnecessary admission to hospital for some of our most vulnerable residents.